ADSteele916/adsteele916.github.io/content/home/experience.md

 date_start = "2021-01-04"
 date_end = "2021-08-27"
 description = """
-  * Created drivers for the LCD and keypad on Kepler's next-generation modems using **Python**.
+  * Architected and created drivers and a multithreaded application for the display and keypad on Kepler's next-generation modems using **Python**.
-  * Architected and developed a modular user configuration menu for the modems using my driver.
-  * Designed, implemented, and tested multithreaded systems connecting the next-generation modems' configuration interfaces to Kepler's Global Data Service in **Python** and **Bash**.
-  * Wrote suites of unit and integration tests using **PyTest** with full coverage for all new features.
-  * Refactored and expanded Kepler's **SQL**-based remote deployment system by generalizing software image database to support multiple satellite models with different compatibilities."""
+  * Singlehandedly developed new remote software image deployment system capable of supporting the growing number of models in Kepler's constellation of 19 satellites using **Python** and **SQL**."""

 [[experience]]
 title = "Undergraduate Teaching Assistant"